pierre3/LineMessagingApi/README.md

 ```

+## Examples

-## Examples of use in Azure functions
+Examples of use in Azure functions.

 ```cs
 using Line.Messaging;